 Cons: Shows wear and tear quickly, toe post edges sharp when new

-The Around Town, with its outdoorsy design and rugged materials, somehow inspires getting a bit dirty and messy.
-And when you realize what great traction the bottom sole provides, then you can't help but want to play on rocks and run up hiking trails - hence our awarding it a Top Pick for Hiking and Scrambling!
+The Merrell Around Town, with its outdoorsy design and rugged materials, somehow inspires getting a bit dirty and messy.
+And when you realize what great traction the bottom sole provides, then you can't help but want to play on rocks and run up hiking trails!
 Read on to see just how this sandal measured up against the rest of the competition.

 The Around Town Thong was decently comfortable, though it's not a plush shoe by any means.
 The straps have hard stiff edges that don't soften quickly or easily.
 A lot of customers in online reviews complain about the sharp edges of the leather toe post.
 The footbed is smooth and cork-lined which is pleasant enough, but again, not what you would call luxurious like the fancy ICEVA footbed of the OluKai Ohana, our most comfortable shoe.